slviajero/tinybasic/MANUAL.md

 PRINT FIND(1)

-If the segement to be searched is stored in a variable, FIND has to be called like in this example:
+If the segment to be searched is stored in a variable, FIND has to be called like in this example:

 M=1